Schedule-at-a-Glance

 But most reps respond too quickly, rely on technical knowledge, and fall into the price-driven traps – just like their competition.
 In this practical, fast-paced session, we’ll break the buyer-seller dance that keeps even experienced reps stuck in reactive selling.
 You’ll learn how to slow the process, uncover what’s really driving the decision, and establish equal business stature with buyers who prefer to control the conversation.
 Using frameworks like KARE and BAT, you’ll learn how to be more strategic and intentional.
 You’ll learn how to take control without being pushy and why qualifying hard makes closing easy.

+Robin Green is the President and Owner of Ascend Performance, Inc., an award-winning Sandler Performance Center in Richmond, VA.
+He works with industrial sales companies throughout the United States to simplify their sales processes, strengthen team performance, and implement reliable, repeatable systems across sales, leadership, and customer engagement.
 Drawing on a decade of working with technical sellers, engineers, and industrial distributors, Robin helps organizations break out of reactive, price-driven selling.
 His clients include pump and flow-control companies and engineered product firms, many of whom have doubled their sales growth or transformed their sales culture through his programs.

 11:30 am – 2:00 pm

-Roundtables and Networking Lunch with Exhibitors
+Roundtables and Networking Lunch with Exhibitors—

 2:00 pm – 2:50 pm